Creating a napari plugin#

 environment activated.
 Then, navigate to the directory that you created with the

 cookiecutter.
-For example, if you named your plugin napari-spot-detector
+For example, if you named your plugin napari-spot-detector, you

 would enter the following into your terminal.